ideas & advice

 Menu

-• Keep it simple - even an elegant outdoor wedding calls for simpler fare that can withstand varied temperatures, so avoid items like mayonnaise or dishes which must be served cold.
+• Keep it simple – Even an elegant outdoor wedding calls for simpler fare that can withstand varied temperatures, so avoid items like mayonnaise or dishes which must be served cold.
 If yours is a casual affair, consider a traditional outdoor barbeque.

-• Keep guests refreshed – especially if your outdoor wedding will take place in a warm environment.
-Have plenty of ice and water, along with teas or lemonades.
+• Keep guests refreshed – Have plenty of ice and water, along with teas or lemonades, especially if your outdoor wedding will take place in a warm environment.
 Alcoholic beverages like sangria, mojitos, or mint juleps will also keep your guests refreshed.

 Cake